9501 Lakeview Parkway

 Dr. Carter graduated from the University of Missouri-Columbia in 2006.
 She graduated magna cum laude in 2002 from Southeast Missouri State University with a BS degree in biology.
 She worked as an associate at Banfield Animal Hospitals from 2006-2009.
 Her interests include ophthalmology and soft tissue surgery.
 Dr. Carter is a Certified Veterinary Medical Acupuncturist and is now offering Veterinary Medical Accupuncture services to patients in the Rowlett, Rockwall, Mesquite, Garland, Dallas, and surrounding areas.

 Dr. Carter lived in Colorado and Missouri before moving to Texas in 2006.
 She has one kitty named Shiga.
 In her spare time Dr. Carter enjoys traveling, art, spectator sports, and can often be found on weekends running in marathons and obstacle courses.

 Dr. Hurley graduated from Texas A&M University.
 She graduated magna cum laude in 2010 from Texas A&M Commerce with a BS in Animal Science.
 Dr. Hurley started with the Animal Hospital of Rowlett as a technician in 2009 and completed her veterinary externship with us in 2013.
 Her interests include feline medicine and dentistry.

 Dr. Hurley was born and raised in Texas.
-She and her husband Josh have a rat terrier named Molly, two cats (Kitty and Petey) and a Severe Macaw named Gabriel.
+She and her husband Josh have a rat terrier named Molly and two cats (Kitty and Petey).

 When not at work, Dr. Hurley can be found at the beach or in her garden.